-Substrates for planted substrate are very important for the success any aquascape or planted aquarium.
+Substrates are very important for the success any aquascape or planted aquarium.
 Aquatic plants are much the same as garden plants.

 Nutrient-rich aquarium substrates can help prevent the growth of algae by enabling your plants to overwhelm the growth level of pest plants, taking up more than enough nitrates and withdrawing survival from algae spores.